kaushiksk/read-it-later/README.md

 ### DB Side
  - [x] MySQL procedure for validation of signup data
- - [ ] `BOOKMARK TABLE LEFT`Clearly define all tables, normalize, foreign keys etc.
+ - [x] Clearly define all tables, normalize, foreign keys etc.
- - [ ] `IN PROGRESS`Procedure for entering new post/bookmark and performing all the checks
+ - [x] Procedure for entering new post/bookmark and performing all the checks
- - [ ] Archive bookmark (Mark as read)
+ - [ ] `NEXT`Archive bookmark (Mark as read)
  - [ ] Delete bookmark

 ### Backend